Issue advocacy ads: History

 In the 1970s, changes to regulations permitted non-candidate organizations to make independent expenditures and use their money in election season.
 They could neither give it directly to a candidate nor make advertisement on a candidates behalf.
 Typical expenditures were described as being "party building" and get out the vote campaigns.
 Organizations, especially non-profits were supposed to do it on a nonpartisan basis.
 However, groups tended to focus efforts on signing up and getting the type of voters to the polls that were most likely to hold similar views.

 The only barrier stopping a group from campaigning directly for their favorite candidate or cause was something called the "reasonable person" test: if a reasonable person, viewing the communication, comes to the conclusion the sponsor wants them to vote in one way, it is express advocacy, not interest advocacy.

+Eight magic words

 One problem with the reasonable person test is it is not definitive or a bright-line rule.
 There was no clear line that clearly stated if you cross this point you are on the wrong side.
-In an attempt to help the situation, in 1976 a footnote was included in a US Supreme Court ruling provided eight examples.
+In Buckley v.
+Valeo, decided in January 1976, the United States Supreme Court limited the reach of campaign finance laws to candidate and party committees, and other committees with a major purpose of electing candidates, or to speech that "expressly advocated" election or defeat of candidates.
+In footnote 52 of that opinion, the Court listed eight words or phrases as illustrative of speech that qualified as "express advocacy".
+A footnote was included in a US Supreme Court ruling providing eight examples.

+Under the Buckley ruling, speakers that did not invoke any of the eight specific words and phrases of Buckley, or similar language expressly calling voters to vote for or against a candidate, were exempt from campaign finance laws.